garaio/remcloud-message-bus-api/README.md

 these systems and enables other organisations to integrate with REM.
 The REM-Cloud Message Bus is a [RabbitMQ Message Bus](https://www.rabbitmq.com/).
 RabbitMQ itself implements [AMQP](https://www.amqp.org/).

+## Versioning

+The master branch in this repository reflects current development.
+If you need the specs for a specific release, have a look at the corresponding branch.

 ## Access

 If you wish to access the REM-Cloud Message Bus please contact us on [info@garaio-rem.ch](mailto:info@garaio-rem.ch).